jiazhao97/INSPIRE-tutorial/docs/source/tutorials/MB_views/index.rst

-Example 1: Analysis of mouse brain slices with different views.
+Example 2: Analysis of mouse brain slices with complementary views.
 =========================================================

 .. toctree::